pkarwan/pkarwan.github.io/_posts/2021-7-10-Bike-Sharing.md

 - Scatter plot of hum with cnt
 - Scatter plot of windspeed with cnt

-3) Compute summary statistics for some of the variables like contingency tables.
+4) Compute summary statistics for some of the variables like contingency tables.

-4) Used predicted models like multiple linear regression, random forest and boosted tree
+5) Used predicted models like multiple linear regression, random forest and boosted tree

+6) Created reports for each day of the week

+7) Comparision of the models and declaration of winner.

 # what would you do differently?